 If implemented, the Trump Administration’s SNAP rule proposal would leave hundreds of thousands of Americans at grave risk of food insecurity.
 But we can fight back.

 Contact your representatives in Congress and ask them to protect against any attempts to slash SNAP funding or impose harsh and unnecessary work requirements.
-You can also read and share the comment the Shriver Center submitted to the Federal Register opposing this SNAP rule proposal.

 Together, we can combat these callous attacks on SNAP and make our nation a place where no one has to go hungry.